Business

 Identifying and Challenging Beliefs: Questioning and challenging irrational beliefs about success can be a first step.

-Gradual Exposure: Gradually exposing oneself to success and its potential consequences can help desensitize the fear.
+Gradual Exposure: Gradually exposing oneself to success and its potential consequences can help desensitise the fear.

-Positive Affirmations: Focusing on positive affirmations and recognizing one’s worth can counteract self-sabotaging thoughts.
+Positive Affirmations: Focusing on positive affirmations and recognising one’s worth can counteract self-sabotaging thoughts.

 Understanding and addressing these fears is crucial for personal development.
 Those who fear success and failure can manage their barrier through self-awareness, self-compassion, and a willingness to seek support when needed.